valerio-vaccaro/nato_encoder/README.md

 ### Dependencies

-- `pydub` used for create an unique wav file.
+- `pydub` used for create an unique wav file,
+- `speech_recognition` used for STT conversion.

 ## License